 About Hyde Park Barracks

-Hyde Park Barracks in Sydney were built in the first half of the nineteenth century as a place to house male convicts.
+Standing at the end of Sydney’s Macquarie Street, the Hyde Park Barracks in Australia were built in the first half of the 19th century as a place to house male convicts.
 Before this, convicts were responsible for finding their own lodgings.

-In addition to providing them with shelter, Hyde Park Barracks were a form of control – an unofficial prison of sorts – where convicts could be carefully monitored.
-It was the first of its kind and as designed to hold up to 600 convicts.
-The architect of Hyde Park Barracks, Francis Greenway, was himself a transported convict who was later granted a pardon.
+In addition to providing them with shelter, Hyde Park Barracks were a form of control – an unofficial prison of sorts – where convicts could be carefully monitored in hope of improving their ‘moral character’.
+The barracks was the first of its kind and designed to hold up to 600 convicts.
+In fact the architect of Hyde Park Barracks, Francis Greenway, was himself a transported convict who was later granted a pardon.

 In the 1830’s Hyde Park Barracks took on a more openly punitive role as a court.
-Over 8,000 convicts had passed through Hyde Park arracks by the time it was closed in 1848.
+Over 8,000 convicts had passed through Hyde Park Barracks by the time it was closed in 1848.